 It is worth noticing that the same GCS score will predict different mortality depending on the components.
 For example, a GCS of 4 with the components 1 + 1 + 2 (Eye + Verbal + Motor) predicts a mortality rate of 48%.
 On the other hand, a GCS of 4 with individual scores 2 + 1 + 1 predicts a mortality rate of 19%.

-Nevertheless, the GCS is a routine and widespread test which remains a standard of care in many clinical situations.
+Nevertheless, the GCS is a routine and widespread test that remains a standard of care in many clinical situations.